iyht/Stereo-Vision-Pipline/README.md

 # StereoVision

-This project is a toolkit for stereo camera.
+This project is a repo for stereo camera.

 ## Dependecy
 Tested with: